-Writing about alimony in Orlando Florida and alimony in Clermont FL (Orange and Lake County), the court’s first factual finding is designed to tease out whether one of the parties is able to pay alimony (the payor), and if one party has a need for alimony (payee).
+Alimony in Orlando Florida and alimony in Clermont FL (Orange County and Lake County) involves the court’s determination of whether one of the parties is able to pay alimony (the payor), and if one party has a need for alimony (payee).
 This determination funnels through Florida’s alimony statutory factors based on the circumstances of their marriage and the financial portrait shown at trial.
 Jonathan Jacobs is an Orlando alimony attorney, and a Clermont alimony attorney that provides in depth analysis of the parties’ financial portfolios in making factual determinations as to how much the parties may be responsible for when paying or receiving alimony in Orlando Florida or alimony in Clermont FL.
 Florida’s alimony Statute is 61.08 and its subsections tell us a great deal about how much the parties may be owing or receiving and how the court may rule.
 Consider also the alimony factors in Orlando Florida that may be involved in the family law financial calculations.
-Alimony in Orlando is based on the Statute.
+Call 407-335-8113 to speak with an alimony attorney.

 Alimony Factors in Orlando Florida | Orlando Alimony Attorney